"Love may be blind, but marriage is a real eye-opener!"

-Let's not dissect and pontificate and analyze your relationship right now.
-You're going to find that the answers to most of your relationship issues will emerge when you simply get back to the basics.
+Likewise, let's make your marriage better, not by pontificating and harping on the bad, but rather let's learn how to healthy-love.
+You're going to find that the answers to almost all of your relationship issues will emerge when you get back to the basics and "remember" how to love.
 Trust me on this one.

-Rewind back to 20 years ago.
-My wife burst into my office at midnight.
+Rewind back to over 20 years ago.
+My wife burst into my study at midnight.
 She was obviously irritated with my late schedule, and understandably so.

-As she slung open the door to my study, she howled, "You work too much"!
+And so she flung open the door and yelled, "You work too much!"

-I turned around and, with an annoyed tone spurted right back at her, "Why don't you turn around, go out, then try that again?
+I turned around and, with an irritated tone spurted right back at her, "Why don't you turn around, go back out and try that again?
 Only this time tell me the truth."
 Now guys, let me inject something here.
 Don't do what I did.
 Never fight back at a woman scorned!